adoptium/infrastructure/FAQ.md

 The three github teams relevant to this repository are as follows (Note, you won't necessarily have access to see these links):

-- [adoptopenjdk-infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/adoptopenjdk-infrastructure) - write access to the repository which lets you be an official approver of PRs (triage doesn't)
+- [infrastructure-triage](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure) - was used for pre-Adoptium github access, but no longer actively used.
+Superceded by Temurin Contributor status
+- [infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure) - the main team of people working on infrastructure issues (Mostly superceded by Temurin->Collaborator access)
-- [infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure) - higher level of access for system administrators only
+- [infrastructure-core](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure-core) - higher level of access for system administrators only.
+Allows control of jenkins agents
-- [admin_infrastructure](https://github.com/orgs/AdoptOpenJDK/teams/admin_infrastructure) - The Admin team - can force through changes without approval etc.
+- [infrastructure-secret](https://github.com/orgs/AdoptOpenJDK/teams/infrastructure-secret) - The group of people who have access to the secrets repository.

 ## Change approvals